FreeRTOS/coreMQTT-Agent-Demos/README.md

-## MQTT Agent and Demo Tasks (including OTA) - Using coreMQTT
+## coreMQTT Agent and Demo Tasks (including OTA)

-This repository provides demonstration examples of using the [coreMQTT Agent library](https://github.com/FreeRTOS/coreMQTT-Agent) with FreeRTOS.
-The coreMQTT Agent library is an extension on top of [coreMQTT](https://github.com/FreeRTOS/coreMQTT) that provides MQTT APIs with thread safety.
+This repository demonstrates examples of using AWS IoT Device Shadow, Device Defender, and OTA from multiple threads.
+It uses FreeRTOS and the [coreMQTT Agent library](https://github.com/FreeRTOS/coreMQTT-Agent), an extension on top of [coreMQTT](https://github.com/FreeRTOS/coreMQTT) that provides MQTT APIs with thread safety.
 The examples here share a single MQTT connection amongst multiple concurrent tasks, without requiring the management of any synchronization primitives from the application.

-### What is coreMQTT?
-[coreMQTT](https://github.com/FreeRTOS/coreMQTT) is an MIT licensed open source C MQTT client library for microcontrollers and small microprocessor based IoT devices.
-Its design is intentionally simple to ensure it has no dependency on any other library or operating system, and to better enable static analysis including [memory safety proofs](https://www.freertos.org/2020/02/ensuring-the-memory-safety-of-freertos-part-1.html).
-That simplicity and lack of operating system dependency (coreMQTT does not require multithreading at all) means coreMQTT does not build thread safety directly into its implementation.
-Instead thread safety must be provided by higher level software.
-The coreMQTT Agent library is an extension to the coreMQTT library to provide the higher level thread-safe MQTT API functionality in the form of an MQTT agent (or MQTT daemon).

 ## Cloning this repository
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.